-Second Degree Web-Based BSN Track
+Prerequisite Courses Second Degree Web-Based BSN Track

 The pre-nursing course requirements listed below should be completed with a grade of "C" or better in each course.
-These requirements as detailed in the table below include a total of 55 semester credit hours, can be taken at any regionally accredited college or university, and should be completed prior to enrollment in the first nursing course.
+These requirements as detailed in the table below can be taken at any regionally accredited college or university, and should be completed prior to enrollment in the first nursing course.